 Selling and Buying With the Same Agent

 There are agents who will offer you a discount if you sell and buy a home through their agency.
-Real estate agents who refuse to discount fees likely believe the two transactions are separate from each other, which they are.
+Real estate agents who refuse to discount fees likely believe that the two transactions are separate from each other, which they are.
 Each side of the transaction entails separate work, whether the seller and buyer are the same person or two different and unrelated individuals.

 When the Same Agent Represents You and the Buyer

 In some states, dual agents are required to operate as transactional agents, taking nobody's side.
 They don't offer advice or much assistance except to process paperwork.

 Bear in mind that this negotiation might backfire.
 It could reduce the listing agent's eagerness or motivation to sell your home to her own buyer.
-Apart from a fiduciary responsibility to market your home to all available buyers, what is the incentive to induce a buyer to purchase your home if the fees will be reduced?
+Apart from a fidutciary responsibility to market your home to all available buyers, what is the incentive to induce a buyer to purchase your home if the fees will be reduced?

 Multiple Listings With the Same Seller